What is Plowback Ratio?

 Apple – Plowback Ratio Analysis

 Let’s look at a practical example to understand Plowback better –

 Until 2011, Apple didn’t pay any dividend to its investors, and their Plowback was 100%.
 Because they believed that if they reinvested the earnings, they would be able to generate better returns for the investors, which they did eventually.
 However, they started reducing their Plowback ratio from 2012.
 Apple has been maintaining a retention ratioRetention RatioRetention ratio indicates the percentage of a company’s earnings which is not paid out as dividends but credited back as retained earnings.
 This ratio highlights how much of the profit is being retained as profits towards the development of the firm. in the 70-75% range in the past four years.

 Stable Plowback Ratio of Global Banks

-Global banks are big banks with a large market cap with stable growth rate.
-Below is the table that provides the Plowback ratio of these banks.
+Global banks are big banks with a large market cap with a stable growth rate.

 |S. No||Name||Plowback Ratio (Annual)|

 |8||Mitsubishi UFJ Financial||68.70%|

 - We note that most global banks have a very stable Plowback ratio policy.